min2ha/ukwa-site/content/target/40002/index.en.md

   "subject": "National Assembly for Wales Election, 2016 " }

-# Peter Varley on Facebook (Green Party candidate for Newport East)

 Peter Varley is the Green Party candidate for Newport East at the 2016 National Assembly Election.